piggyway/piggy-frontend/docs/aws-staging-architecture.md

 ### Private service access

-- Neither ECS service receives a public IP.
+- No ECS service or RDS instance receives a public IP.
-- The ALB security group is the only general ingress source for both services.
+- The ALB security group is the only general ingress source for the three Fargate services.
 - The frontend security group is additionally allowed to reach backend port 3000 through the backend security group.
+- Only the backend and Directus security groups may reach RDS on TCP 5432.
+- RDS uses a DB subnet group covering two private database subnets and `publicly_accessible = false`.
+Single-AZ describes database availability, not the subnet-group requirement.
 - The frontend runtime `API_BASE_URL` uses the Cloud Map backend name, for example `http://backend.piggyway-staging.local:3000`.
 - The browser-visible `NEXT_PUBLIC_API_BASE_URL` remains